 Asking questions about the role is a good way to show you’re serious and are motivated to get the job.
 Also, understanding all the ins and outs of the role will help you to decide whether this is an opportunity that matches your career ambitions.

-- Is it possible to meet the person currently in the job?
+Is it possible to meet the person currently occupying this job?

-- What actions should I prioritise when I start?
+What actions should I prioritize when I start?

 Questions about the company and the industry

 Your interest should go above and beyond the position itself.
 To show that you are genuinely interested in the company and want to understand some of the specific issues within the industry, here’s a non-exhaustive list of questions to ask.
 Be careful, however, to avoid asking questions that would imply a lack of preparation.
 Remember that these questions should only be a complement to what you already know.
 (No, you haven’t forgotten to look into the company beforehand.)

 What is your major advantage over other companies in your industry?